 You can give them short or pop quizzes, a summary test, individual or group projects, or try to let them choose how they want to present what they learned.

-Be open for changes
+Be open to changes

 As much as we want everything to go as planned, there are times where a few obstacles will be faced in any classroom.
 There may be times where certain events might need to be moved too, this is why you should always have a contingency plan whenever things like this do happen.